ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

        * Leave everything else as the default configuration.
      ![seed-config-repo](/images/2018/05/jenkins-shared-library-seed-repo-config.png)

-## Configure `seedJob` to use `dsl/seed.groovy` we will store in github
+## Configure `seedJob` to use the `seed.groovy` file we will store in github
-Now that we have configured Jenkins to use our `microservice-pipelines` repository, we need to set up `seedJob` to load (`seed.groovy`) from our `microservice-pipelines` repository.
+Now that we have configured Jenkins to use our `microservice-pipelines` repository, we need to set up `seedJob` to load `seed.groovy` from our `microservice-pipelines` repository.
 This is necessary for us to start using the Jenkins Job DSL API functionality.
  * **Note:** This is not a requirement.
-Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `microservice-pipelines` repository.
+Directly inside of the `seedJob`, you could add a groovy script to do the same thing we are doing in our `microservice-pipelines` repository (without the benefit of version control).

 Since we will be using our `microservice-pipelines` repository, we will need to add some additional configuration to the `seedJob` to get this working.

    1. Navigate to `Dashboard` > select `seedJob` > select `Configure`.
    2. Scroll to the `Build` section > select `Add Build step` > Select `Process Job DSLs`.
    3. Select `Look on Filesystem`.
-   4. In the `DSL Scripts` input field, enter `dsl/seed.groovy`.
+   4. In the `DSL Scripts` input field, enter `dsl/seed.groovy` (this is the path to the `seed.groovy` file we will be setting up later).
        * Leave everything else as the default configuration.
    ![seed-config-script](/images/2018/05/jenkins-shared-library-seed-script-config-2.png)